northstarhana/northstarhana/content/Unreal Engine/Stop Live Coding.md

 > Why doesn't my new member/property/field show up when I "compile"?

 > Why don't my changes persist after restarting the Editor?

+> I changed the constructor to set a default value/run new code but my changes aren't reflected when I Play-In-Editor/restart!

 > Why is my Editor crashing?